The Mac Pro Value Equation: Where's the Sweet Spot?

 Power

 Apple claims the 3.0 GHz Mac Pro provides up to twice the power of the 2.5 GHz Power Mac G5 Quad.
-As always, "up to" is the operative phrase.
-Applications compiled for Intel processors will be the perkiest, those compiled for Apple's older PowerPC machines will be slower (sometimes sluggish), and anything that requires Classic won't run at all without third party help.
+As always, “up to” is the operative phrase.
+Applications compiled for Intel processors will be the perkiest, those compiled for Apple’s older PowerPC machines will be slower (sometimes sluggish), and anything that requires Classic won’t run at all without third-party help.

-And that's what the leading edge is all about - power.
-Not more than you could possibly ever need, but more than anyone already has and enough to really improve productivity for certain types of work.
+And that’s what the leading edge is all about – power.
+Not more power than you could possibly ever need, but more than anyone already has and enough to really improve productivity for certain types of work.
 Especially editing video.

 Value vs. PowerPC

-Before Apple understood the Intel migration, a new model meant blowout fire sale prices on old inventory.
-That hasn't been the case this year, and dealers are offering Power Mac G5 models for the same prices they had before the Mac Pro was introduced.
+Before Apple undertook the Intel migration, a new model meant blowout fire sale prices on old inventory.
+That hasn’t been the case this year, and dealers are offering Power Mac G5 models for the same prices they had before the Mac Pro was introduced.

-We're looking at a 2.0 GHz dual-core G5 for $1,999, 2.3 GHz for $2,499, and the 2.5 GHz quad-core Power Mac G5 for $3,299.
-Similarly configured Mac Pros all have four cores: 2.0 GHz for $2,278 (including Bluetooth 2.0 and AirPort Extreme, which are standard on the G5 models), 2.66 GHz for $2,578, and 3.0 GHz for $3,378.
+We’re looking at a 2.0 GHz dual-core G5 for $1,999, 2.3 GHz for $2,499, and the 2.5 GHz quad-core Power Mac G5 for $3,299.
+Similarly configured Mac Pros all have four cores: 2.0 GHz for $2,278 (including Bluetooth 2.0 and AirPort Extreme, which are standard features on the G5 models), 2.66 GHz for $2,578, and 3.0 GHz for $3,378.

 Yes, there's a small "Intel tax" - just as there was with the iMac, Mac mini, MacBook Pro, and MacBook.
 The Macintel models just cost a bit more to build, so they cost a bit more to buy.